icescrum/iceScrum-docker/icescrum/README.md

 At first startup you will need to provide a password for the `postgre` user.

-* Start PostgreSQL on Linux, its data is persisted on your computer into `/mycomputer/is/postgres` (replace by an absolute or relative path from your computer):
+* Start PostgreSQL on Docker Native, its data is persisted on your computer into `/mycomputer/is/postgres` (replace by an absolute or relative path from your computer):
 ```console
 docker run --name postgres -v /mycomputer/is/postgres:/var/lib/postgresql/data --net=is_net -e POSTGRES_PASSWORD=myPass -d icescrum/postgres
 ```
-* On OS X / Windows / docker-machine __mounting a volume from your OS will not work__, see https://github.com/docker-library/postgres/issues/28, so you will need to keep the PostgreSQL data inside the container.
+* On Docker Machine __mounting a volume from your OS will not work__, see https://github.com/docker-library/postgres/issues/28, so you will need to keep the PostgreSQL data inside the container.
 Use the command:
 ```console
 docker run --name postgres --net=is_net -e POSTGRES_PASSWORD=myPass -d icescrum/postgres
 ```

 ### 3. Start the iceScrum container

-* Start iceScrum with MySQL / PostgreSQL on Linux:
+* Start iceScrum with MySQL / PostgreSQL on Docker Native:
 ```console
 docker run --name icescrum -v /mycomputer/is/home:/root --net=is_net -p 8080:8080 icescrum/icescrum
 ```
-* Start iceScrum with MySQL / PostgreSQL on OS X / Windows / docker-machine:
+* Start iceScrum with MySQL / PostgreSQL on Docker Machine:
 ```console
 docker run --name icescrum -e ICESCRUM_HOST=yourDockerHostIP -v /mycomputer/is/home:/root --net=is_net -p 8080:8080 icescrum/icescrum
 ```